-How A Police Killing In America Triggered The Toppling Of A U.K. Slave Trader Statue
+How A U.S. Police Killing Triggered The Toppling Of Statues In U.K. And Belgium

+On Tuesday evening, officials in London removed a statue associated with Britain's slave trading past.
+It followed activists toppling a statue in Bristol, England, and authorities in Belgium taking down a monument to a former king.

+The moves come after the police killing of George Floyd in Minneapolis set off mass protests across the U.S. and fueled movements against racism in Europe and other parts of the world.

-On Sunday, a group at a Black Lives Matter protest toppled the statue of Edward Colston in the English city of Bristol, rolled it through the streets and then pushed it into the green waters of the harbor where it promptly sank amid a swirl of bubbles.
+On Sunday, a group at a Black Lives Matter protest toppled the statue of Edward Colston in the southwestern English city of Bristol.
+They rolled it through the streets and then pushed it into the green waters of the harbor where it promptly sank amid a swirl of bubbles.

 It was a dramatic fall — literally and figuratively — for a deeply divisive statue that celebrated Bristol's biggest philanthropist, who made his fortune from the slave trade.
 In the late 1600s, Colston led Britain's Royal African Company, which transported more than 80,000 enslaved people to the New World in exchange for tobacco, sugar and rum.